eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/04_catalog.md

 - The `@id` is the identifier for this catalog.
 As the catalog is created dynamically, the id is a UUID regenerated for each request to the Provider's catalog.
-- `dcat:service` holds data about the Provider's connector that the Consumer's connector communicated with.
+- `service` holds data about the Provider's connector that the Consumer's connector communicated with.
-- `edc:participantId` signifies the BPN of the Provider.
-This is specific to the EDC and not mandated by the DSP-spec.
+- `participantId` signifies the identifier of the Provider.
+This is specific to the Connector and not mandated by the DSP-spec.
 - `@context` is part of every JSON-LD document.

-The Data Offers are hidden in the `dcat:dataset` section, grouped by the [Asset](01_assets.md) that the offer is made for.
+The Data Offers are hidden in the `dataset` section, grouped by the [Asset](01_assets.md) that the offer is made for.
 Consequently, if there may be more than one offer for the same Asset, requiring a Data Consumer to select based on the policies included.

 - The `@id` corresponds to the id of the Asset that can be negotiated for.
-- `dcat:Distribution` makes statements over which Data Planes an Asset's data can be retrieved.
+- `Distribution` makes statements over which Data Planes an Asset's data can be retrieved.
 Currently, the TractusX-EDC supports
   `HttpData-PULL`, `HttpData-PUSH`, `AmazonS3-PUSH` and `AzureStorage-PUSH` capabilities.
-- `dcat:hasPolicy` holds the Data Offer that is relevant for the Consumer.
+- `hasPolicy` holds the Data Offer that is relevant for the Consumer.
     - `@id` is the identifier for the Data Offer.
-The EDC composes this id by concatenating three identifiers in base64-encoding. separated with `:` (colons).
+The Connector composes this id by concatenating three identifiers in base64-encoding. separated with `:` (colons).
 The format is `base64(contractDefinitionId):base64(assetId):base64(newUuidV4)`.
 The last of three UUIDs changes with every request as every /v3/catalog/request call yields a new catalog with new Data Offers.
-    - The `odrl:permission`, `odrl:prohibition` and `odrl:obligation` will hold the content of the contractPolicy configured in the [Contract Definition](03_contractdefinitions.md) the Contract Offer was derived from.
+    - The `permission`, `prohibition` and `obligation` will hold the content of the contractPolicy configured in the [Contract Definition](03_contractdefinitions.md) the Contract Offer was derived from.

 ## Notice